Cloud Infrastructure Penetration Testing

 Cloud access paths and trust boundaries

-Focused on how attackers move once inside a cloud environment.
+Focused on how attackers move once inside a cloud environment — from initial access through lateral movement to data exfiltration.

-Privilege escalation paths, trust relationships, wildcard permissions, and cross-account access.
+Privilege escalation paths, trust relationships, wildcard permissions, cross-account assume-role chains, and service-linked role abuse across your entire identity layer.

-How compute, storage, and managed services trust each other - and where that trust can be abused.
+How compute, storage, and managed services trust each other — and where that trust can be abused to pivot from one service to sensitive data or admin-level control.

 How we work